jakolandio3/angular-messenger-app/README.md

 1. Changes to readme.md
 2. Added View differences depending on user permissions
 3. added function to check authentication level to CheckAuth service

+#### Feat: getGroups -feat/groups

+1. Changes to readme.md
+2. Added new service for group related functions
+3. Added functions for retrieving groups in Groups Component
+4. Added function on back-end for retrieving groups

 ## Data Structures